Factorised scattering and (non)integrability for marginally deformed $ AdS_5/CFT_4 $: Conclusions and Outlook

 \subsection{Acknowledgments}

 The author is indebted to the authorities of IIT Roorkee for their unconditional support towards researches in basic sciences.
-It's a great pleasure to thank Carlos Nunez and Dimitrios Chatzis for several useful discussions that has improved the presentation.
-The author would like to acknowledge Swansea University, UK and the University of Surrey, UK where part of this work was done.
 The author would also like to acknowledge The Royal Society, UK for financial assistance.
-Finally, the author acknowledges the Mathematical Research Impact Centric Support (MATRICS) grant (MTR/2023/000005) received from SERB, India.
+Finally, the author acknowledges the Mathematical Research Impact Centric Support (MATRICS) grant (MTR/2023/000005) received from ANRF, India.